KenEucker/quasar/README.md

 ## Templating with the files in the /assets folder
 Files located in the /assets folder are used in build tasks for quasar ouput.
 The default target of a quasar is `${qType}.hml`, so if the quasar is of type 'page' then the default target would be `page.html`.
 Similarly, css and js assets are defaulted to `${qType}.css` and `${qType}.js` respectively.
 These default values can be overriden at runtime.

+## Logging
+Logging to the console from the CLI happens with data off by default and only the most top level messages.
+Other debug options are set with the argument `--logSeverity=` and available options are `ALL`,`DEBUG`,`NONE`,`NODATA`.
+Successful build outputs are logged in a '.log' file in the root of the project.

 # Vendors that really make this project possible
 * phantom